husam79/notes-and-recipes/docker.md

 for example:
 http://host.docker.internal:3000 <=> http://localhost:3000 (localhost here is for the hosting machine as I mentioned)

+# Nginx Docker Container Configuration

+## Static files served by the nginx container
+This content should be placed in the `/usr/share/nginx/html` in the docker container.

 ## A sample file for nginx configuration file in a docker container
 the following configuration sample supposes that this nginx container communicate with external service (not a docker container) located on the same hosting machine (this is why we use the address: http://host.docker.internal:3000).